usingMaths.com

 To start up Notepad++, click Start and do a search for Notepad++.

-Saving and Displaying HTML Files for Junior Secondary Students
+How to Save and Run HTML and JavaScript Files for Junior Secondary Students

-Right-click a free area on your desktop and from the menu that comes up select New, Folder.
+Right-click on a free area on your desktop, and from the menu that comes up select New, Folder.
 Name it Using Maths.

 If you did not get the chance to change the New Folder name before it registered, just right-click on the folder and select Rename.